jl178/airlift/docs/faq.md

 In a future release, this will be abstracted away using the `airlift` CLI.
 If you are unable to figure out the root cause of your issue, open an Issue on the Github repo.

+**Note: If your service is failing to start with a "start up probe failed" error, it is recommended to downgrade your `helm_chart_version` <= 1.9.0.
+You can set this in `$HOME/.config/airlift/config.yaml`.
+Start up probes were introduced in chart version `1.11.0`, which have issues on lower Airflow versions.**

 [Back to top](#frequently-asked-questions)

 ## Q7: My tasks keep failing with SIGTERM.
 When I check the scheduler, I see it keeps restarting.
 Why?